Skip to main content

 Please contact HSD.QualityAssurance@odhsoha.oregon.gov.

-Oregon is making changes to the network adequacy rules for OHP.
-The focus at this time is on standards for how long it should take most CCO members to get to different types of providers or services.
+Oregon has made changes to the network adequacy rules for OHP with a focus on standards for how long it should take most CCO members to get to different types of providers or services.

-OHA has received considerable feedback from members, community partners, and health plans.
-OHA is dialing in its proprosed changes based on this feedback and a variety of data sources (for example: claims and encounter data).
+These changes were made using considerable feedback from members, community partners, and health plans.
+OHA made changes based on this feedback and a variety of data sources (for example: claims and encounter data).

 You can see the results of the feedback survey that closed April 3, 2023 in the menu to the right.